frlinh/game-analysis/README.md

 ### Basic Neural Network
 Similar to a logistic regression, a basic neural network can predict a dependent output variable from independent input variables.
 After defining the basic neural network model, we compile, train, and evaluate using test data.
 Our current dummy model showed an accuracy rate less than our logistic regression model:

- Basic Neural Network model accuracy: 0.014
+ Basic neural network model accuracy: 0.014

 ### Deep Learning Model
 With a deep learning model, we would be using more than one layer with the hopes of increasing the accuracy.

- SVM model model accuracy: 0.050
+ SVM deep learning model accuracy: 0.050

 ### Random Forest
 If our dataset has a sufficient number of datapoints, then a random forest model would be a good contender as they are able to perform at a similar capacity as deep learning models, and sometimes faster.
 However, we need to keep in mind that if our data has high variability, the deep learning model may be able to detect that better.
 It could be a possibility that we'll need to conduct both tests.